AJ6CU/benchduino-daughterboards/Arduino Nano/Examples/README.md

 There is absolutely no warranty here.
 Use this at your own risk!

 Note that the Nano does not support Serial1, only Serial.
-Consequently, large portions of the code have been comment out.
+Consequently, large portions of the code related to CAT control had to be comment out.